PacktPublishing/Containers-for-Developers-Handbook/Chapter10/Readme.md

 configmap/lb-config replaced
 ```

-We verify if the new content is applied to the ConfigMap resource in Kubernetes:
+We can verify whether the new content is applied to the ConfigMap resource in Kubernetes:
 ```
 $ kubectl get cm lb-config -o yaml
 apiVersion: v1